 Operating as a third business unit of Boeing, Global Services combines the services capabilities of Boeing Commercial Airplanes and Boeing Defense, Space & Security to provide commercial, space and government customers with uncompromising service solutions worldwide.
 Specifically, Global Services is focused on bringing innovative services to customers in four capability areas: supply chain; engineering, modifications and maintenance; digital aviation and analytics and training and professional services.
 With competitive rates, operational agility and tailored solutions, Global Services aims to provide the best value and customer experience in the aerospace services industry.

-Currently, more than 350 employees provide services support to commercial and government customers from operations in Vancouver, Calgary, Winnipeg, Toronto, Montreal and Ottawa.
+Currently, approximately 300 employees provide services support to commercial and government customers from operations in Vancouver, Calgary, Toronto, Montreal and Ottawa.

 Boeing Vancouver’s Solutions Delivery group has been a key contributor to the design and development of several strategic Boeing products and services, including Maintenance Performance Toolbox and Global Fleet Care.
 Current programs include the delivery of mobile and cloud-based applications to support future airline maintenance solutions.

 An extension of Boeing Vancouver’s existing facility, Boeing Vancouver Labs opened in September 2016 and employs more than 50 data science, consulting and software development professionals.
 Launched in 2017, Boeing AnalytX solutions provides data-driven rapid and enterprise software development services for defence and commercial customers worldwide.

 Jeppesen’s Montreal office focuses on development of software solutions for crew optimization.
 Boeing’s operations in Canada also support the C-17 Globemaster III Sustainment Partnership (GSP) and MHLH for CH-147 programs.

 Boeing subsidiary Aviall provides global operations services and support for general aviation, airlines and military customers and is the largest diversified aircraft parts distributor in the world.
-Aviall has five customer service and stocking locations in Canada: Vancouver, B.C.; Calgary, Alta; Winnipeg, Man.; Toronto, Ont., and Montreal, Que., as well as a battery repair service centre in Toronto, Ont.
+Aviall has four customer service and stocking locations in Canada: Vancouver, B.C.; Toronto, Ont., and Montreal, Que., as well as a battery repair service centre in Toronto, Ont.
 Key accounts include Air Canada Express, Canadian Helicopters, StandardAero, WestJet, CanJet, Bombardier, Pratt & Whitney Canada, MTU Maintenance Canada and Bell Helicopter.